Comanche

 The Comanche tribe was divided into thirteen autonomous bands that often cooperated in war but had no political consensus, no tribal chief, and no tribal council.
 Most numerous was the Penateka band (the Honey Eaters or Wasps).
 Other prominent Comanche bands were the Quahadi (the Antelopes), the Nokoni (the Wanderers), the Kutsueka (the Buffalo Eaters), and the Yamparika (the Yamp, or potato, Eaters).
 The Comanche tribal organization was so loose that any warrior could enter or leave a band at will.
 In battle, a war chief was in charge of all of a band’s warriors.
 In time of peace, however, he had no power, and the tribespeople were autonomous, although they often listened to the advice of peace chiefs and of a council of elders.

 The Comanche religion is not well documented.
 Important deities were a Creator (the Great Spirit), the Sun, the Earth, and the Moon.
-Comanches revered Coyote, the boisterous trickster; hence, they did not eat coyotes or dogs.
+Comanche people revered Coyote, the boisterous trickster; hence, they did not eat coyotes or dogs.
 The young Comanche men, like those of most Plains tribes, went on vision quests to achieve their adult names and to obtain their medicine power.
-It was believed by the Comanches that all “the real people” who died went on to an afterlife unless they had been scalped, died in the dark, or had been strangled.
+It was believed by the Comanche that all “the real people” who died went on to an afterlife unless they had been scalped, died in the dark, or had been strangled.

 Funerals included dressing the deceased in the finest clothing they owned, painting their faces, and interring them in caves or in shallow graves along with their finest possessions.
 Before 1850, a warrior’s favorite wife was often killed to accompany him to the afterlife.
 During mourning, both family and friends gashed clothing and bodies, burned the dwellings of the deceased, and destroyed horses and other wealth in their honor.
 Afterward, the names of the deceased were never again mentioned by any tribe member.

 Comanche men’s personal adornment included painting their faces and the heads and tails of their mounts before battle.
 Buffalo-hide shirts, leggings, and boots, as well as very elaborate headdresses, were also worn.
 Long hair was desired by all Comanche men, and they acquired it both via natural hair growth and interwoven horse hair.
 Prior to the use of firearms, Comanche weapons were buffalo-hide battle shields so strong that arrows and bullets did not easily pierce them, long war lances, heavy war clubs, and bows and arrows.
 The chief decorations of all Comanche weapons were feathers, bear teeth, and scalps of enemies.
 Native American warfare was the main occupation of Comanche men, providing them with sport, horses, and other plunder.
-The Comanches were viewed as exceptionally fierce warriors.
+The Comanche were viewed as exceptionally fierce warriors.

 Comanche cooking consisted mostly of the roasting of meat on sticks over open fires and of boiling it, with other foods, in skin pouches into which hot stones were dropped.
 Comanche eating utensils were very simple.
-Their weapons and shields, on the other hand, were very well-crafted and attractively adorned.
+Their weapons and shields, on the other hand, were well-crafted and attractively adorned.
 Comanche bows, arrows, and lances were most often made of the very tough wood called bois d’arc (Osage orange) by the French explorers of North America.

 Movement to Reservations

-In the 1850s, the Penatekas were the first Comanche group to move to a reservation.
+In the 1850s, the Penateka were the first Comanche group to move to a reservation.
 After the Medicine Lodge Treaty and the Battle of the Washita, in the 1860s, most Comanche bands moved onto reservations.
 Comanche resistance ended in 1875, when Quanah Parker and his Quahadi band, the last Comanche warrior holdouts, surrendered.
-Slowly changing their ways but retaining their heritage, the Comanches have acclimatized themselves to mainstream American life.
-The 1930s passage of the Oklahoma Indian Welfare Act remedied some tribal grievances, and a Kiowa-Comanche-Apache Business Committee aimed at improving the conditions of the three tribes.
-In the 1960s the Comanche Business Council began to seek to improve Comanche life.
-Today’s Comanches have opened businesses, entered the general workforce in many professions, and are well-represented in the American armed forces.
-At the same time they continue to fight to keep tribal traditions alive both in their homes and in the schools where their children are taught.
+Slowly changing their ways but retaining their heritage, the Comanche have acclimatized themselves to mainstream American life.
+The 1930s passage of the Oklahoma Indian Welfare Act remedied some tribal grievances, and a Kiowa-Comanche-Apache Business Committee aimed to improve the conditions of the three tribes.
+In the 1960s, the Comanche Business Council began to seek to improve Comanche life.

 Comanche Code Talkers